sonejostudios/CmdLib/README.md

 * Insert you scripts directly into the library
 * Open scripts and selected files directly
 * Integrate it to Caja/Nautilus via a script
+* The library is a simple csv file (easily editable with LibreOffice)